 What's the best way I can support my student while they are on exchange?

 Your student is about to embark on a wonderful adventure, and they will still need your love and support -- it may just look different than it did before.
 Instead of laying hard boundaries down you're going to find they want to converse with you and be treated as an adult.
 At this stage they will want to see you as a safe place to bounce ideas and process hard questions life and college are going to throw their way.
 Some students may want to text or talk with their parents daily, others are going to want some space -- it depends on the student.
 Know that you've raised them with all intent to set them up for success; you will have to trust that they are going to take your training and run with it.
 Depending on your student, after a month or so they might enjoy a care package or flat rate box filled with little snacks, goodies, or special things they can only get from home, which may also include a nice photo or two.

 (Incoming) What can I expect for my student if they are going to University of Hawaiʻi at Hilo?

-Astronomy classes may be up at 10,000ft on Mauna Kea looking through telescopes with world class equipment.
+Astronomy classes may be up at 10,000 feet on Mauna Kea looking through telescopes with world class equipment.
 Marine Biology courses may require a diving certificate as they survey the creatures and ecosystems of the surrounding reefs.
-A Geology course may take them to Volcano National Park to survey the current and past flows which form the island.
-Performing arts courses may do a course of Shakespeare, or Chinese Theatre, or perhaps a World Survey of dances.
+A Geology course may take them to Volcanoes National Park to survey the current and past flows which form the island.
+Performing arts courses may do a course of Shakespeare, or Chinese Theatre, or perhaps a world survey of dances.
 Your student will have the opportunity to network with students and faculty from around the world.